JanPhilipp-Bullenkamp/MorseMesh/README.md

 NOT UP TO DATE...

-Allows to work with discrete Morse theory on 3D meshes.
-Provides functions for Morse computations and segmentation methods as well as a graphical user interface to see the impact on a mesh directly.
-Work in progress...
+This repo provides code for working with discrete Morse theory on meshes.
+It contains functions for Morse theory based edge detection and segmentation, a cluster based segmentation using only the edges as well as a graphical user interface to use the methods.

 # Contents
 - [Quick and Easy Usage](#quick-and-easy-usage)